Writing Performance Reviews Without the Blood, Sweat and Tears

-Like all managers, I have spent many frustrating hours trying to write performance reviews.
+Like all managers, I have spent many frustrating hours writing performance reviews.
 It starts with searching for the performance plan, but after a while, I give up and ask HR for a copy.
 They tell me they’re not sure it’s the final version because I never gave them the signed copies.
 Fantastic!
 I ask my team for their copies but they can’t find them—we’re off to a great start.

 I decide to use the plans I have and hope no one finds the signed copies.
 I sit with the plans, the blank review form and wait for inspiration—nothing comes, so I google ‘writers block.’
 One article suggests changing tasks for a while and then revisiting.
 I decide to take this advice and park the reviews.